darothen/ai-models-for-all/README.md

   libglib, and libtpu are missing.
 These should not impact the functionality of the current application (we've tested that all three AI models do in fact run and produce expected outputs).
+- You still need to install some required libraries locally.
+These are provided for you in the requirements.txt file.
+Use pip install -r requirements.txt to install.
 - It should be *very* cheap to run this application; even accounting for the time it takes to download model assets the first time a given AI model is run, most of the models can produce a 10-day forecast in about 10-15 minutes.
 So end-to-end, for a